 Exercise cannot make up for poor nutrition …

-There a couple of guys I see most days at the gym who are wasting their time showing up, doing what they’re doing.
+There are a couple guys I see most days at the gym who are wasting their time showing up, doing what they’re doing.

 They’ve been regulars in the gym for about a year and a half, yet neither have any visually perceptible gains from their efforts at losing weight and making a dent in improving their overall personal fitness.